umich-its-networking/BlueCat_BAM/README.md

 Written to run under both Python2 and Python3, since the BAM (v9.1.0 and before) defaults to Python2.
+(BAM 8.2.0 has only Python2) (Removed python2 tests because new versions of Python2 fail for unknown reasons.
+  But it should still work on a BAM.)
-(BAM 8.2.0 has only Python2) Using 'black' to enforce format, line width 88.
+Using 'black' to enforce format, line width 88.
 This passes pylint and flake8 with minor exceptions, see .pylintrc and .flake8
 Also passes "bandit" security linter.